 Education and Professional Background:

-The 2018-2019 school year will be my first year teaching and I am excited to be joining the Mustang family as a 7th grade English teacher.
-I graduated from a Master of Education program at Colorado State University this past May.
-When I entered my Master of Education program I was not sure what grade level I wanted to teach.
-However, I decided to trust the process and accepted a 7th grade English student teaching position at Blevins Middle School.
-I was lucky enough to be placed at Blevins for both my practicum and student teaching experience, and by the end of the year, I knew I was meant to teach at the middle school level.
-Prior to teaching, I worked in Advertising in New York, NY and Miami, FL, working with various clients among the pharmaceutical, tourism, hospitality, and restaurant industries.
+I love being a part of the Mustang family as a 7th grade English teacher.
+I graduated with a Master of Education from Colorado State University during May of 2018.
+I am currently working on my Ph.D. in Education through CSU.
+Prior to teaching, I had a career in Advertising in New York, NY and Miami, FL.
+I worked with various clients among the pharmaceutical, tourism, hospitality, and restaurant industries.
 I left the world of Advertising because I felt the work I was doing was without purpose, and now I know I make a meaningful impact on a daily basis.

 Personal Interests and Hobbies:

-I moved to Fort Collins on January 1st, 2016 and have been drinking the Colorado Kool-Aid since.
+I moved to Fort Collins on January 1, 2016, and have been drinking the Colorado Kool-Aid since.
 My hobbies include trying to hike, reading, writing, going to the movies, and watching TV shows such as “The Office,” “Parks and Rec,” and “New Girl.”
-I recently moved into a house with a big backyard, a garden, and chickens.
-It has been exciting learning how to care for chickens and tend a garden.
+One of my favorite book series is Harry Potter, which is evident in some of my classroom decorations.
+I am also a fan of elephants and llamas!

 Honors English 7